shengw3/Analysis-on-chess-outcomes/README.md

 2. Modeling draws and taking user inputs
 3. Probabilities of checkmates, resigns and draws

 This is a team project with Kevin, Adonis and Cedric.
+For more information, please refer to the project report.